 Let’s review the main system blocks that control the majority of the power consumed in a vacuum robot, the main motors involved, and the system requirements that determine what kind of motor driver will control and reduce the power consumption:

-- The primary suction of a vacuum robot is accomplished with a motor that runs at 3 to 4 A, typically with a peak current as high as 8 A. Efficiency and full protection are key requirements.
-This motor is typically driven by a brushless motor driver to reduce noise and increase efficiency.
+- The primary suction of a vacuum robot is accomplished with a motor that runs at 3 A to 4 A, typically with a peak current as high as 8 A. Efficiency and full protection are important requirements.
+A brushless motor driver typically drives this motor in order to reduce noise and increase efficiency.

 - The main brush uses a brushed motor that sits in the center of the vacuum robot for agitating and pulling dirt off the floor.
-This is a medium-speed motor with a high RMS current rating of ~3 A.
+This is a medium-speed motor with a high RMS current rating of approximately 3 A.

 - Depending on the type of vacuum robot and the brand, there may be one or two unidirectional side brushes operating at medium speeds.
 These side brushes drive dirt to the main brush by rotating inwards toward the center of the robot.
 The RMS current rating is <1 A.

-Most of the motors I’ve mentioned are brushed motors with an RMS current rating from 1 A to 3 A, as shown in Figure 2, including several TI brushed and brushless motor drivers.
+Most of the motors we’ve mentioned are brushed motors with an RMS current rating from 1 A to 3 A, as shown in Figure 2, including several TI brushed and brushless motor drivers.

 In earlier generations of vacuum robots, external current sensing across shunt resistors handled the monitoring and sensing of the output current.
-These shunt resistors were bulky, expensive and took up a lot of footprint on the board.
-Using external bulky high-value shunt resistors also increased power consumption and thus reduced the robot’s battery time.
+These shunt resistors were bulky, expensive and took up a lot of board footprint.
+Using external bulky high-value shunt resistors also increased power consumption and thus reduced the robot’s battery life.